krabberod/green_endophytes/OTUs_REVsamples/README.md

 ### Gene prediction
 Use hmm to find the tufA gene, and set the minimum length to 600bp.
-HMMER, Easel library, and SeqKit are needed to run this script.
+HMMER, and SeqKit are needed to run this script.
 And you need the tufA_DB_alignment.hmm model based on the tufA gene (in the script folder).
 ```bash
 HMM=tufA_DB_alignment.hmm